Clear communication: Write relevant and effective emails

 • Do I need to reply to this email?

-• Before you reply to an email that made you react negatively, take a deep breath: Give yourself 24 hours.
-Email is not the best way to resolve interpersonal issues.
+Before you reply to an email that made you react negatively, take a deep breath: give yourself 24 hours.
+Email isn’t always the best way to resolve interpersonal issues.
+Deal with difficult situations over the phone or in person, especially if either of the following situations applies:

-• you need to give someone bad news.
+• You need to give someone bad news.

 Netiquette